kenhmh/Guess-the-word/README.md

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

-As a user type, I want to perform an action, so that I can achieve a goal.
+Eg. As a user type, I want to perform an action, so that I can achieve a goal.

+As a user, in order to guess a word correctly, I would have to type in the input bar my guesses.
+If the guess is correct, i can move on to the next word that i have to umscramble